 The goal of my lab’s research program is to provide basic science information that will lead to the development of more effective vaccines and drugs against bacterial infections.

 Our research program focuses on the structure determination of integral membrane proteins.
-We perform X-ray crystallography and functional analysis of these proteins using biophysical, biochemical, and cell biological techniques.
+We perform cryo electron microscopy and X-ray crystallography together with functional analysis of these proteins using biophysical, biochemical, and cell biological techniques.
 We study transporters embedded in the outer membranes of Gram-negative bacteria, which are surface accessible and therefore have the potential to be good vaccine and/or drug targets against infectious diseases.
 We also study the membrane associated or soluble protein partners that interact with outer membrane transporters to understand how these systems function in vivo.
-Current topics in the lab include (1) small molecule and protein import across the bacterial outer membrane, (2) protein secretion by pathogenic bacteria, and (3) protein import across mitochondrial outer membranes
+Current topics in the lab include (1) small molecule and protein import across the bacterial outer membrane, (2) protein secretion by pathogenic bacteria, and (3) protein import across mitochondrial outer membranes.

 This work advances medical research and will directly benefit the public.
 We have already succeeded in identifying an alternative drug treatment to antibiotics that may result in reduced multi-drug resistance in bacterial pathogens.
 We have also spent several years developing novel vaccines against plague.
 The approaches we use can be similarly applied to other bacterial diseases.